 When the autumn turns to winter and the temperatures drop below freezing, a unique transformation occurs in the canyons – they turn into detailed, Narnia-like ice valleys that create the best icewalks in Banff.
 Canyons around the Canadian Rockies have been sculpted over thousands of years with the wind, water,

 The old saying in Banff goes, “If you don’t like the weather, just wait 20 minutes.”
-Alberta temperatures are notorious for their unpredictable fluctuations.
-I once got sunburned during my school lunch break, yet walked home the same day in a hailstorm.
-When travelling in the Rocky Mountains you never know
+Alberta temperatures are notorious for their unpredictable fluctuations and when traveling in the Rocky Mountains you never know what the weather will do next.
+So what should you pack when you visit Banff?
+Here are a few tips.

 Iconic to the great white north and our most popular activity is dogsledding.
 These docile and well-trained animals take you on a journey like no other through our Rocky Mountains but book early!
 Dogsledding tours sell out well in advance.